tosif121/v0-wakanda-bi-dashboard/README.md

 ### **5. Test the Complete Flow**
 1. Upload a CSV file or paste a Google Sheets URL
+2. Configure decision threshold for automation sensitivity
-2. Click "Analyze" to trigger the AI workflow
+3. Click "Analyze" to trigger the AI workflow
-3. Watch real-time updates as AI processes your data
+4. Watch real-time updates as AI processes your data
-4. View automated insights and business decisions
+5. View automated insights and business decisions
+6. Download professional PDF reports from dashboard

 ## 🛠️ **Development**